testflows/TestFlows-WebSite/source/handbook/index.md

 ## Simple Approach (Nested For-loops)

-We can check all the combinations including some extra values using the following [TestScenario] that uses nested for-loops to iterate over each combination of `pressure` and `volume` values to check our [Example: Pressure Switch].
+We can check all the combinations, including some extra values, using the following [TestScenario] that uses nested for-loops to iterate over each combination of `pressure` and `volume` values to check our [Example: Pressure Switch].